 As you work to develop the specific skill sets required for these types of jobs through work experience and/or an online healthcare management degree program, consider how you can highlight these skills on your résumé and job application materials.
 AIU offers an online Bachelor’s in Health Administration and an online MBA in Healthcare Management.

 If you are interested in pursuing a healthcare management degree, contact one of our Admissions Advisors to request information and learn more.

 1. “Healthcare: Millions of Jobs Now and in the Future.”
 U.S. Bureau of Labor Statistics.
 Retrieved from: https://www.bls.gov/careeroutlook/2014/spring/art03.pdf (Visited 09/13/18).

 American InterContinental University cannot guarantee employment or salary.
-Find employment rates, financial obligations and other disclosures at www.aiuniv.edu/disclosures.
+For important information about the educational debt, earnings and completion rates of students who attended this program, go to www.aiuniv.edu/disclosures.
 Financial aid is available for those who qualify.